nhsengland/community-waiting-list/README.md

 To get a local copy up and running follow these simple steps.

-To clone the repo:
+Clone the repo

 ### Usage
 Data for this code is currently obtain from NHS futures.

 https://future.nhs.uk/CommunityHealthServices/view?objectId=16189616

-You can select the region that the report runs against at the start of the code
+You can select the region that the report runs against at the start of the code.

 #### Outputs
-The report produces an interactive quarto document.
+The report produces an interactive quarto document that is published here https://future.nhs.uk/SouthWestAnalytics .

 #### Datasets